Juventus FC–SSC Napoli rivalry: History

 Juventus won the 1985–86 Serie A title with star player Michel Platini, six points clear of third placed Napoli.
-The following season, Napoli won their first scudetto with star player Diego Maradona, three points ahead of second placed Juventus, the first – and only – Southern Italian team to win the league.
-Napoli won another, and final title in 1989–90.
-After that time, in the 1990s, Juventus shared success with Milan in regards to scudetti, as Napoli started to decline.

-In 1997–98, Napoli were relegated to Serie B after winning only two matches.
+In the 1986–87 Serie A, Napoli won their first scudetto with star player Diego Maradona, three points ahead of second placed Juventus, the first and only Southern Italian team to win the league.
+Napoli won another, and final title in the 1989–90 Serie A. After that time, Juventus shared success with Milan in regards to scudetti as Napoli started to decline in the 1990s.
+In the 1997–98 Serie A, Napoli were relegated to Serie B after winning only two matches.
 By August 2004, Napoli was declared bankrupt.
-Film producer Aurelio De Laurentiis refounded Napoli under the name "Napoli Soccer", and were placed in the 2004–05 Serie C1.
-The following season, they secured promotion to Serie B and De Laurentiis bought back the name "Società Sportiva Calcio Napoli" in May 2006.
-After one season back in Serie B, Napoli were promoted to Serie A, along with that season's Serie B champions, Juventus, after the bianconeri had been relegated the previous season and had their two most recent league titles stripped because of involvement in the Calciopoli scandal.
+Film producer Aurelio De Laurentiis refounded Napoli under the name Napoli Soccer, and were placed in the 2004–05 Serie C1.
+In the 2005–06 Serie C1, they secured promotion to Serie B and De Laurentiis bought back the name Società Sportiva Calcio Napoli in May 2006.

-The rivalry again intensified in the 2010s with Napoli's 2–0 win over Juventus in the 2012 Coppa Italia Final, Juventus captain Alessandro Del Piero's last game for Juventus.
-Between 2011–12 and 2016–17, Juventus won each league title, with Napoli finishing in at least the top five in each of the seasons.
+After one season back in the 2006–07 Serie B, Napoli were promoted to Serie A, along with that season's Serie B champions, Juventus, after the bianconeri had been controversially relegated at the end of the 2005–06 Serie A and had their two most recent league titles stripped because of involvement in the Calciopoli scandal.
+On the pitch, the rivalry intensified in the 2010s with Napoli's 2–0 win over Juventus in the 2012 Coppa Italia final, Juventus captain Alessandro Del Piero's last game for Juventus.
+Between the 2011–12 Serie A and the 2016–17 Serie A league seasons, Juventus won each title, with Napoli finishing in at least the top five in each of the seasons.
 The summer before the 2016–17 season, Argentine forward Gonzalo Higuaín became the third highest football transfer of all-time and highest ever transfer for an Italian club, when he was signed by Juventus for €90 million from Napoli.
 Higuaín jerseys were burned in the streets of Naples.

-Since Higuaín joined Juventus in 2016, Napoli fans are not allowed to travel to Turin for Juventus match-ups and vice versa.
-That season, Juventus paid many fines and had a partial stadium ban because of the repeated chant: 'Vesuvius wash them with lava.'
-On 22 April 2018, Napoli fans were allowed to travel to Turin, but not those from the Campania region of Italy, where Naples is located.
+Since Higuaín joined Juventus in 2016, Napoli fans were not allowed to travel to Turin for Juventus match-ups and vice versa.
+That season, Juventus paid many fines and had a partial stadium ban because of the repeated chant "Vesuvius wash them with lava".
+On 22 April 2018, Napoli fans were allowed to travel to Turin but not those from the Campania region of Italy, where Naples is located.
 Napoli won the match 1–0 with a 90th-minute header from Kalidou Koulibaly to close the gap to one point behind Juventus in the league table.
-Despite this, Juventus ended up winning the 2017–18 title, four points ahead of second placed Napoli, extending their record-breaking run of consecutive championships to seven.
+Despite this, Juventus ended up winning the 2017–18 Serie A title, four points ahead of second placed Napoli, extending their record-breaking run of consecutive championships to seven.